entropyxyz/sdk/dev/README.md

 ## sdk "boot script"

-For convince at [./deploy-faucets.mjs](./deploy-facuets.mjs ) is a script we use to "deploy" and fund the faucets for our entropy network you can refer to this section and the script itself to deploy your own faucets!
-Here is it running with a dev environment setup from the root of this project:
+For convenience, at [./deploy-faucets.mjs](./deploy-faucets.mjs ) is a script we use to "deploy" and fund the faucets for our entropy network.
+You can refer to this section of the README and the script itself to deploy your own faucets!
+Here it is running with a dev environment setup from the root of this project:

 ```bash
 dev/bin/spin-up.sh four-nodes